OPEN CALL FOR THE 2ND EDITION OF THE POSTGRAD MSTS

 In addition, candidates should also be proficient in English, have capacity to carry out independent work and be available for both international mobility and presence-based courses.

 Holder of an academic, scientific or professional curriculum, which is recognised by the Scientific Committee of the Postgraduate programme in MSTS, attesting the capacity to carry out this education programme.

-- Registration fees at NOVA SST
+- Tuition fees at NOVA SST

 - Internships travel and accommodation

 - Seminar Cycles with national and international experts

 The Department of Environmental Sciences and Engineering (DCEA) at FCT NOVA started in 1976, with the launching of the Environmental Engineering course, a first of its kind worldwide.
 Over the past 40 years, DCEA has been able to adapt to the extraordinary evolution in this area, expanding the scope and expertise to tackle new environmental and sustainability challenges of the 21st Century.
 DCEA provides several courses (bachelor, master and doctoral courses) in the broad area of environment and sustainability, guided by scientific and technical quality, preparing the students for the national and international markets.
 DCEA also promotes R&D, assumed as a key pillar of teaching, by supporting national and international projects and an extensive network of collaboration with industry and public administration.
 DCEA coordinates several education programmes under the EIT Climate-KIC, namely the Journey, the Climate Innovation Leadership program and Pioneers in Practice.More info